Fatima bint Musa: Shrine

+The holy city of Qom in Iran is the world's largest center for Shia Islamic scholarship, and home to the Fatima Masumeh Shrine, a holy site in Shia Islam.

 Fatima was buried outside of Qom in a plot of land owned by Musa al-Ash'ari, which became a public endowment later.
 The house where she stayed, the site of her prayers, became a mosque outside of Qom.
 Her shrine has been developed by successive generations, patronized by the Buyids and the Seljuks, as well as the Qara Qoyunlus and the Aq Qoyunlus.
 The current imposing complex, however, largely dates to the Safavid and Qajar eras.
 Qom owes its status as a pilgrimage destination to the shrine of Fatima al-Ma'suma, and pilgrimage to her shrine is encouraged in traditions attributed to her brother al-Rida and his son Muhammad al-Jawad, the ninth Imam in Twelver Shia.
 The city thus became an important center for Shia activity and learning from the eighth century onward, reaching a peak in the tenth century, until it was destroyed in 1224 during the first Mongul invasion of Persia.

 The Persian historian Hamdallah Mustawfi found the city in ruins in his visit in the fourteenth century, but it reemerged during the Safavid period.
 In particular, the shrine was further developed in 1519 by Shah Bigum, the daughter of the Safavid king Ismail I, while the Safavid king Abbas I financially supported the shrine and built there a school and pilgrim hospice.
 He did so partly to encourage pilgrimage to Shia shrines within his territory just before the Sunni Ottomans established in 1638 their rule over Iraq, where the shrines of most Shia Imams are located.
 The theological law school there was founded in 1533, known as Feyziyya after the Safavid-era philosopher Mohsen Fayz Kashani.
 Qom later benefited from its proximity to Tehran, the royal residence of the Qajars, who further developed the shrine and buried their dead in the city.
 The Qajar-era jurist Mirza-ye Qomi particularly helped raise the academic profile of the seminary school.
 Another phase of growth began with the arrival of Abdolkarim Haeri Yazdi in 1921, who founded the present theological center (hawza-ye elmiyye).
-Among his students was Ruhollah Khomeini who led the Iranian revolution in 1979.
+Among his students was Ruhollah Khomeini who led the Iranian Revolution.